Ak-1zk/SafeClick-AI/README.md

 # 🔐 SafeClick AI

-SafeClick AI is an **AI-powered cybersecurity assistant** designed to help users detect **phishing links, scam emails, and suspicious messages** before they click.
+SafeClick AI is an **AI-powered cybersecurity assistant** designed to help users detect **phishing links, scam emails, suspicious messages, and malicious QR codes** before they click or scan.

-It combines **advanced AI analysis** with **rule-based safety checks** to provide reliable and user-friendly threat detection.
+It combines **advanced AI-driven analysis** with **rule-based safety checks** to provide reliable, user-friendly, and secure threat detection for everyday internet use.

 ---